helium/denylist/README.md

-To use this repository to generate filters, you will need to use the [xorf-generator](https://github.com/helium/xorf-generator) binary that is responsible for generating a signed version of the binary.
+To use this repository to generate filters, you will need to use the [xorf-generator](https://github.com/helium/xorf-generator) binary that is responsible for generating a signed version of a binary xor filter.

 #### Updating the denylist